kartonfarkas/api_docs/source/use_cases/keeping_contacts.rst

 2(b) Create a New Contact (:doc:`../../suite/contacts/contact_create`)

-You have to execute this step if replyCode 2008 was returned in Step 1.
+You have to execute this step if replyCode 2008 was returned in step 1.
 Here you can simply create the new contact in the Suite.

 **Request**: